mattpe/wbma/docs/w2-login.md

     }, []);
    ```
 6. Remeber to add necessary imports.
 7. Press login and reload the app.
-App should go automatically to Home.
+App should go automatically to Home page (= tab navigator _Tabs_).
-8. You will get warning 'Possible Unhandled promise rejection'.
+8. You might get warning 'Possible Unhandled promise rejection'.
 Fix it by adding try/catch to all promises (await ....)
 9. Logout and reload the app.
 App should stay in the Login screen.
-10. Add and commit changes to git, push to Github/GItLab.
+10. Add and commit changes to git, push to Github/GitLab.